Point of Sale and Kitchen Display System: Are They the Same?

 Ensures food arrives at the appropriate time.
 Cook times will be managed so that food items with shorter and longer cook times are balanced.

-A recipe viewer will help you reduce training cost, secure and search for restaurant’s recipes, track nutrition, and allergy information, and reduce paper waste.
+A recipe viewer will help you reduce training costs, secure and search for restaurant’s recipes, track nutrition, and allergy information, and reduce paper waste.

 Basic Routing to Specific Stations